This page tells you about radiofrequency ablation (RFA). You can find information about

 Because RFA is a new treatment, it is too early to be sure how well it works in the long term.
 But research results are promising for some cancer types.
 The National Institute for Health and Clinical Excellence (NICE) has issued guidance for the use of RFA.
 Generally it says that RFA is safe to use.
 It also usually causes few side effects or complications.

-You can find out more about the NICE guidance for RFA and any specific side effects in the following sections of CancerHelp UK.
+You can find out more about the NICE guidance for RFA and any specific side effects in the following sections.

 - Radiofrequency ablation for lung cancer

 - Surgery for bowel cancer that has spread to the liver